stathissideris/dali/doc/layout.md

 Layout functionality in dali allows the placement of elements without knowing their exact dimensions in advance.
 All appear as custom tags, and they all use the `:dali/` prefix.
+Use this page as a reference of the differect layouts and operations, but make sure to read the "Understanding the mechanism" section at the bottom before you start using them.

 In most cases, the children of the layout tag will be moved around to conform to the layout.
 For some layouts this not the case, instead the